emirates visa policy

 - Emirates visa on arrival, when approved, is a single entry permit which allows most countries a maximum stay of up to 30 days in the United Arab Emirates.

-- A 14-day visa on arrival is also available for Indian passport holders who are residents of the United States or who also hold a valid US visa, or who are residents of a European Union country.
+- A 14-day visa on arrival is also available for Indian passport holders who are residents of the United States, who also hold a valid US visa, or who are residents of a European Union country.

-- Visa on Arrival eligible travellers who wish to extend their time in the Emirates than that granted is required to issue a consular visa.
+- Visa on Arrival eligible travellers who wish to extend their time in the Emirates than that granted are required to issue a consular visa.

 Emirates Visa policy for the inadmissible countries